The Mentor-Mentee Agreement—Why Structure Builds Freedom

 The Benefits of a Written Agreement

-Clarity – No guessing about time commitments, communication, or goals.
+No guessing about time commitments, communication, or goals.
+A written agreement lays everything out clearly.

-Accountability – Both parties are responsible for showing up and doing the work.
+Both parties are responsible for showing up and doing the work.
+This shared responsibility fosters commitment.

-Flexibility – Agreements can (and should) adapt as needs change.
+Agreements can (and should) adapt as needs change.
+Life is dynamic, and your agreement should reflect that.

 Without an agreement, mentoring risks fizzling out when schedules get busy or expectations diverge.